MattGHarvey/TagMaker/README.md

 ### Common Issues

 **No keywords extracted**
-- Ensure images contain IPTC keyword metadata
+- Ensure images contain metadata (IPTC for JPG or XMP for WebP)
 - Check that images are properly attached to posts
-- Verify IPTC keywords field (2#025) exists in image metadata
+- For JPG: Verify IPTC keywords field (2#025) exists in image metadata
+- For WebP: Verify XMP metadata contains dc:subject or similar keyword fields

 **Keywords not appearing as tags**
 - Check if keywords are in the blocked list